odoo/owl/docs/playground/samples/tutorials/getting_started/2/readme.md

 - Extract the `Counter` component into its own file `counter.js` and export it
 - Create a `Root` component in `main.js` that imports and uses `Counter` twice
 - Register `Counter` in the static `components` object of `Root`
+- Move the template of `Counter` into its own file: `counter.xml`.
+Reference it using `static template = "tutorial.Counter"` (the template name must match the `t-name` in the XML file)
 - Add a `counter` CSS class on the root `<div>` of the Counter template and create a `counter.css` file to style it (inline-block, margin, padding, border).
   A component is a reusable unit of UI: js, xml and css.